Just What is CF?

 The sweat test is the standard diagnostic test for CF. A sweat test should be performed at a CF Foundation-accredited care center where strict guidelines are followed to ensure accurate results.
 This simple and painless procedure measures the amount of salt in the sweat.
 A high salt level indicates CF.

-According to the CF Foundation’s National Patient Registry, the median age of survival for a person with CF is in the mid-30s.
+According to the CF Foundation’s National Patient Registry, the median age of survival for a person with CF is in the late-30s.
 As more advances have been made in the treatment of CF, the number of adults with CF has steadily grown.
-Today, nearly 40 percent of the CF population is age 18 and older.
+Today, 50 percent of the CF population is age 18 and older.
 Adults, however, may experience additional health challenges including CF-related diabetes and osteoporosis.
 CF also can cause reproductive problems-more than 95 percent of men with CF are sterile.
 But, with new technologies, some are becoming fathers.
 Although many women with CF are able to conceive, limited lung function and other health factors may make it difficult to carry a child to term.

 There are more than 115 CF Foundation-accredited care centers across the United States that specialize in the diagnosis of CF and provide care to people with the disease.
 Care center staff includes physicians, nurses, nutritionists, respiratory therapists, social workers, genetics counselors, and other medical professionals.